timfulmer/bigdatahowto/CORE.md

 We'll notice `persist`, `delete`, `get` and `error` all refer to behavior associated with actions on the system.
 And `options` is a bag of key-value pairs.
-Let's make both of these items Maps of Strings to give us some extensibility, and add some simple asserts to keep coverage up:
+Let's make both of these items maps of strings to give us some extensibility, and add some simple asserts to keep coverage up:

 ```